pmanca/hubspot-api-wrapper/README.md

 # HubSpot-API
 Innitial commit
 Promised based node package to assist with making API calls to the HubSpot servers.
-Version 0.1 on release will support contacts companies and deals
+Version 0.1 on release will support contacts companies and deals endpoints

-Peter Manca
+Author: Peter Manca(Hubspotter)

 The fist thing you need to do to be able to call any of the functions listed below is to initialize your credentials.
 This package can handle oauth2 or